Pietot/Pietot/README.md

 I am a French developer passionate about artificial intelligence and big data.
 I love creating my own projects and working on innovative projects.
 Here’s a bit more about me:

-- 🖥️ I'm currently working on my own Connect 4 AI to play perfectly.
+- 🖥️ I'm currently working on my own gravity/particle simulation in C++.
 - 🌱 I’m also learning Go, AI and machine learning algorithms/models.
 - 💬 Feel free to reach out to me for questions or collaborations on what you think I can do.
 - 📫 You can reach me at baptiste.blasquez@gmail.com or by adding me on discord (username: pietot).